 Concrete parking lots provide a clean, durable parking surface inviting to prospective tenants and their customers.
 A concrete parking lot offers many desirable qualities for large areas.

-- The Construction Materials Recycling Association estimates that about 140 million tons of concrete are recycled each year in the U.S., reducing the construction projects’ environmental impact.
+- A Department of Transportation study highlights concrete’s minimal environmental impact over its lifespan, credited to lower energy requirements.
+Moreover, the Construction Materials Recycling Association notes that approximately 140 million tons of concrete are recycled annually in the U.S., significantly reducing the environmental footprint of construction projects.

 The most common concrete parking lot issues